fitengel/pwless/README.md

 # passwordless

-A zero configuration passwordless login service powered by [Serverless Components](https://github.com/serverless/components).
-This component enables your existing user system to identify users with just a phone number, then verify and authenticate the user with a 6-digit SMS code.
+This [Serverless Component](https://github.com/serverless/components) enables your existing user system to identify users with just a phone number, then verify and authenticate the user with a 6-digit SMS code.
+It runs on serverless infrastructure, so it can run with minimal overhead.

 #### Features